Past, Present & Future

 - Install new public furnishings;

-- Install new cubicles and workspaces for library staff; the office furniture in the building is 1996 original vintage.
+- Install new cubicles and workspaces for library staff; the office furniture in staff areas was still 1996 original vintage!

 The Future of the West Des Moines Library

 As West Des Moines grows and evolves geographically and in terms of population, the library will grow along with it.
 In the next ten years, the library will be reviewing and working with the residents of West Des Moines to explore:

 - The feasibility of and appropriate locations for further outreach and off-site locations and/or library branches, with further exploration of kiosks, mobile services and other service models;

 - How the library can more closely and thoroughly support the educational efforts of public, private and alternative schools in the community;